Seif-Elsokary/database-questions-and-answer/Easy/Big Countries/README.md

 ORDER BY w.population;
 ```

-Sorts the final result by population.
+Sorts the final result by the population column.

-Since no direction is specified, the default is ascending order.
+Since no direction is specified, the default sorting order is ascending (`ASC`).

 ---